wbt6/docker-database-project/README.md

 # SmartCampus Docker-Database-Project

-## What
-A sample Postgres database running in Docker with schema creation and sample data using `init-db/` scripts.

 ## Start
 1. `docker compose up -d`
 2. Wait for container to initialize (watch logs with `docker logs -f project_db`)